bangadang/stackIT/FS25/Dataengineering.md

 # NoSQL
 Not only SQL (non relational) databases focus on horizontal scalability, where data is stored with key-value pairs rather than tables.
 ## Fundamentals
-It's a flexible data model as it doesn't require the design of a schema first and there is no need for data cleansing/ ETL or loading.
+- It's a flexible data model as it doesn't require the design of a schema first and there is no need for data cleansing/ ETL or loading.
+- relaxed consistency models CAP (trade consistency for availability and eventual consistency)
 ## Different NoSQL Systems
 ## Document data model
 ## MongoDB